Birding walk (0.5 or 1 day)

 Best bird of the day, and a lifer for me was undoubtedly King Bird-of-paradise of which we all had unexcelled

-views on a fabulous forest trail. — Victor Mason, Founder, Bali Bird Walks, Indonesia
+views on a fabulous forest trail. — Victor Mason, Founder, Bali Bird Walks,

-Sultan's and Great Cuckoo-Dove, Wompoo, Superb and Dwarf Fruit Dove, Purple-tailed Imperial Pigeon, Dwarf Koel, White-crowned
+Pygmy and Gurney's Eagle, Collared Sparrowhawk, Sultan's and Great Cuckoo-Dove, Wompoo, Superb and Dwarf Fruit Dove, Purple-tailed

-Cuckoo, Pesquet's Parrot, Yellow-capped Pygmy Parrot, Moluccan King Parrot, Dusky and Black Lory, Large and Double-eyed Fig Parrot,
+Imperial Pigeon, Dwarf Koel, White-crowned Cuckoo, Pesquet's Parrot, Yellow-capped Pygmy Parrot, Moluccan King Parrot, Dusky Lory,

-Orange-fronted Hanging Parrot, White-eared Catbird, Wallace's Fairywren, Green-backed and Plain Honeyeater, Ruby-throated Myzomela,
+Large and Double-eyed Fig Parrot, Orange-fronted Hanging Parrot, Wallace's Fairywren, Green-backed and Plain Honeyeater,

-Yellow-breasted Boatbill, Southern Variable Pitohui, Magnificent Riflebird, Magnificent, King and Lesser Bird-of-paradise, Olive
+Longbill, Yellow-breasted Boatbill, Southern Variable Pitohui, Magnificent Riflebird, Olive Flyrobin, Golden Myna, and

-Flyrobin, Golden Myna, and Streak-headed Munia.
-The final hour of light or so shall see us gathered at an open vantage point to
+The final hour of light or so shall see us gathered at an open vantage point to witness evening flights of pigeons, hornbills and

-witness evening flights of pigeons, hornbills and parrots, the latter usually including the West Papua endemic Black Lory.
-Finally,
+parrots, the latter usually including the West Papua endemic Black Lory.

-an optional nocturnal foray here could produce both Papuan Hawk-Owl and Boobook, Rufous Owl, Papuan and Large-tailed Nightjar, and
+Finally, a nocturnal foray here could produce both Papuan Hawk-Owl and Boobook, Rufous Owl, Papuan and Large-tailed Nightjar, and

 Marbled and Papuan Frogmouth.